 Javier Vela - Director, District #1

-My profession I work at the Yakima School District have been working her for 22 years as the Parent Involvement coordinator/ MV Liaison.
+My profession: I work at the Yakima School District and have been working here for 22 years as the Parent Involvement Coordinator/ MV Liaison.

 I graduated from Wapato High School in the Class of 1991.
 My wife Dulce Vela and I have four children.
 Two of them have graduated from Wapato High School (Olivia and Javier Jr.) We have a son, Emilio, who is a freshman and a daughter Vanessa, who is a 6th grader attending Wapato Middle School.My hobbies are riding my Harley, playing golf, and watching sports.
 I also enjoy listening to all types of music.

 Sarah Divina took the oath of office at the November 26, 2018 regular School Board Meeting.
 The Board of Directors appointed Mrs. Divina to the District Director #2 position that was vacated in the Fall of 2018.

 Serving the Wapato community in a public service capacity is nothing new for Mrs. Divina.
 Over the past two decades she has given of her time to in a variety of ways to serve the Wapato community.
 She has volunteered in the schools, is involved with the Filipino American Community, and has served on a handful of community boards.
 Mrs. Divina says she looks forward to helping the District meet the needs of our children so that they may be able to reach their dreams.Mrs.
 Divina has lived in the Wapato area for more than 20 years.
 Her children attended Wapato Public Schools and she now has grandchildren being educated in the District.

 Maria Erickson - Director, District #3 (Board President)